MUSE-VL: Modeling Unified VLM through Semantic Discrete Encoding: Introduction

-Building upon the semantic-aware visual tokenizer, we introduce MUSE-VL, a state-of-the-art and easy-to-reproduce VLM solution.
-MUSE-VL is pretrained on diverse multimodal data, including image-text pairs, video-text pairs, interleaved image-text data, and pure text data.
-The model is then fine-tuned with high-quality multimodal instruction-following data.
+Building upon the SDE tokenizer, we introduce MUSE-VL, a state-of-the-art and easy-to-reproduce VLM.
+MUSE-VL is first pre-trained on image-text pairs to align language and visual tokens.
+The model is then fine-tuned with high-quality multimodal instruction-following data and visual generation data.
 The training objective is next-token prediction using the standard cross-entropy loss.
-Experiments demonstrate that MUSE-VL exhibits robust performance across complex multimodal tasks such as image reasoning, visual question answering, and image generation.
-As shown in Fig. \ref{fig:res_show}, MUSE-VL surpasses the current leading unified multimodals \cite{team2024chameleon,wang2024emu3} on various benchmarks.
+The experiments demonstrate that MUSE-VL exhibits robust performance across complex multimodal tasks such as image reasoning, visual question answering, and image generation.
+As shown in Fig. \ref{fig:res_show}, MUSE-VL surpasses the current leading unified multimodal models \cite{team2024chameleon,wang2024emu3} on various benchmarks.
+The main contributions of this paper are as follows: